Biden to discuss coronavirus response as Thanksgiving holiday nears

 Trump has told allies he plans to pardon his former national security adviser Michael Flynn, who had pleaded guilty to lying to the FBI during the investigation into Russian meddling in the 2016 presidential election, a source familiar with the situation said on Tuesday.
 [L1N2IB04B]

-The source said Trump could still change his mind on the planned pardon, which was first reported by Axios.

-Additional reporting by John Whitesides, Michael Martina, Susan Heavey; Editing by Scott Malone and Raju Gopalakrishnan
+Additional reporting by John Whitesides, Makini Brice, Michael Martina, Susan Heavey; Editing by Scott Malone, Raju Gopalakrishnan and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.